vdaas/vald/docs/user-guides/observability-configuration.md

 #### gRPC Configuration

 The interceptor configuration is required to send the metrics and trace data related to gRPC.
-You can add the interceptor to the server-side or client-side by editing `defaults.server_config.servers.grpc.server.grpc.interceptors` parameters.
+You can add the interceptor to the server-side and client-side by editing `defaults.server_config.servers.grpc.server.grpc.interceptors` parameters.

 ```yaml
 defaults: